 How can I vote my shares held in the UTC Employee Savings Plan?
 You can direct the voting of your proportionate interest in shares of Common Stock held by the ESOP Fund and the Common Stock Fund under the UTC Employee Savings Plan by returning a voting instruction card or by providing voting instructions via the Internet or by telephone.
 If you do not provide voting instructions (or if your instructions are incomplete or unclear) as to one or more of the matters to be voted on, the trustee will vote your proportionate interest in shares held by the ESOP Fund for the voting choice that receives the greatest number of votes based on voting instructions received from ESOP Fund participants.
-The trustee also will vote your uninstructed proportionate interest in shares held by the Common Stock Fund for the voting choice that receives the greatest number of common Stock Fund participants.
-The trustee will vote all shares of Common Stock held in the ESOP Fund not allocated to participant accounts for the voting choice that receives from ESOP Fund participants who submit voting instructions with respect to their allocated shares.
+The trustee also will vote your uninstructed proportionate interest in shares held by the Common Stock Fund for the voting choice that receives the greatest number of votes based on voting instructions.
+The trustee also will vote your uninstructions received from Common Stock Fund participants.
+The trustee shares of Common Stock held in the ESOP Fund not allocated to participant accounts for the voting choice that receives from ESOP Fund participants who submit voting instructions with respect to their allocated shares.